Leptin The Primary Fat Loss Hormone

 They still can and do work, but getting them from your doctor can be difficult.

-Prescription medications which help target leptin resistance include:
+Prescription medications that help target leptin resistance include:

 I’ve written about these medications in detail in this article which I would encourage you to read if you are overweight and trying to lose weight.